 We all have our FAVORITE “spaghetti recipe” that we know and love, and today’s recipe is the same one we’ve enjoyed our entire lives.
+It’s the one mom made since we were little, and the same dinner my kids know and love today.

-For other variations, we also love to make our Spaghetti pie and Spaghetti Casserole.
+For other variations, we also love to make our Spaghetti Pie and Spaghetti Casserole.

 Why we think you’ll love it: